How to edit text in Photoshop.

 Warp, skew and curve.

 Edit text to follow paths, fit within shapes or curve along an invisible line.
 And if you want to resize, distort or warp it, Photoshop has the tools for that too.

 Style your words for any project.

-Hundreds of fonts, styling choices, and other text modification tools help you create the typographic experience you want for any project.
+Hundreds of fonts, styling choices and other text modification tools help you to create the typographic experience you want for any project.

 There are three common ways to create and edit new text in Photoshop.
 Typing directly onto a layer is the most basic method.